awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

     **Optional:** True
     + **`attribute`** \- Contains the attribute type\.
 Value can be `userIdentityArn`, `userAgent`, or `errorCode`\.
-      + **`userIdentityArn`** \- A block that shows up to the top five AWS users or IAM roles that contributed to API calls during the unusual activity and baseline periods\.
-See also `userIdentity` in [CloudTrail Record Contents](cloudtrail-event-reference-record-contents.md)\.
+      + **`userIdentityArn`** \- A block that shows up to the top five AWS users or IAM roles that contributed to API calls or errors during the unusual activity and baseline periods\.
+See also `userIdentity` in [CloudTrail record contents](cloudtrail-event-reference-record-contents.md)\.

         **Since:** 1\.07